Hole in the Wall (American game show): Game play

-The rules for the Double and Triple walls are the same, but points are now awarded based on how many players clear each wall, meaning that it is no longer required for every member to clear a group wall.
+The rules are similar to the Fox version, but points are now awarded based on how many players clear each wall, meaning that it is no longer required for every member to clear a group wall.
 Each person who gets through the hole and matches the shape earns 10 points.
-In the Speed round, the points are doubled.
-Round 2 always had some variant with the wall.

-1-player Wall

-One player from each team tackles this wall.
-If the wall is cleared, 10 points are awarded.
+The Speed Wall is played with two players and the points are doubled.
+Various wall variants were used throughout the show, such as requiring players to also get props through the wall or allowing the opposing team to interfere.